Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     Note that the primitives **do** handle parameter bindings, meaning that even if a ``bound_pass_manager`` is defined in a Backend Primitive, you do not have to manually assign parameters as expected in the Quantum Instance workflow.

-    Let's see an example with a parametrized quantum circuit and different custom transpiler passes, ran on an ``AerSimulator``.
+    Let's see an example with a parametrized quantum circuit and different custom transpiler passes run on an ``AerSimulator``.

     **Using Quantum Instance**